thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 #### Widgets Bundle export

-You are able to export widgets bundle to JSON format and import it to the same or another Thingsboard instance.
+You are able to export widgets bundle to JSON format and import it to the same or another ThingsBoard instance.

 In order to export widgets bundle, you should navigate to the **Widgets Library** page and click on the export button located on the particular widgets bundle card.